Competency to Stand Trial Evaluations

 Competency to Stand Trial Psychological Evaluation - Psycholegal Assessments, Inc.

-In Fitness to Stand Trial or Competency to Stand Trial, to understand the proceedings, a defendant must be able to comprehend the charges against them and the penalties if convicted.
+Fitness to Stand Trial or Competency to Stand Trial psychological evaluations, a defendant must understand the proceedings, be able to comprehend the charges against them and the penalties if convicted.
 They must also have some level of understanding of courtroom procedure and the functions of those who participate in it.

 To cooperate with counsel, a defendant must